Monitor storage and compute resources on the Hybrid Cloud Control Dashboard

 Access the NetApp HCC Dashboard

-Open a web browser and browse to the IP address of the management node.
+Open the IP address of the management node in a web browser.
 For example:

 Log in to NetApp Hybrid Cloud Control by providing the NetApp HCI storage cluster administrator credentials.